By Tracy Fuentes

+Thousands of orange and black shapes flutter through the trees.
 They carpet the ground, making walking difficult.
-So many hang from the trees that the branches bend under their weight.
-Thousands of orange and black shapes flutter through the trees.
+As you look up, so many of them hang from the trees that the branches bend under their weight.
 Welcome to one of the few wintering homes of the monarch butterfly.

 During the summer, millions of monarchs live in southern Canada and the United States.
 In September, the adults prepare to migrate.
 They form huge flocks, just as some birds do.
 Moving between 10 and 15 miles a day, the flock eventually reaches its winter home in one or two months, depending on how far it has to fly.

 Not all flocks winter in the same place.
 Butterflies that live west of the Rocky Mountains fly to the central coast of California.
 Butterflies that live east of the Rocky Mountains fly south to Mexico.

 Although scientists knew about the California wintering grounds, they had no idea where the Mexican wintering grounds were.
 Fred Urquhart, a scientist at the University of Toronto, finally figured out where the butterflies were going.
 He glued tiny labels and instructions to return the labels onto the wings of monarchs.
 He was able to track the butterfly route using the labels that people returned to him.
 Eventually, he received labels from the wintering grounds.

 Of course, the people in towns and villages near the wintering grounds knew that the butterflies were there all along.
 No one else had asked them before.

 Because they migrate, monarchs complete different parts of their life cycle in different parts of North America.
 The monarchs that you see in any particular area are from several generations that hatched at different times in different places.